 Is it safe for children in Morocco?
 Morocco has a very friendly, family-oriented society and your children will be welcomed wherever you go.
 But, be very aware that safety standards are not what they are in Europe and there may not be guard rails or deep water signs etc. Many properties have steep steps and often no banisters and pavements (where they exist) can be full of potholes and obstacles.

 Is it safe for women to travel in Morocco?
 This is a subject of great interest for me.
-As a woman, I have never experienced sexual harassment or been made to feel uncomfortable because of my gender in any way in Morocco, unlike when I’ve traveled in Italy for instance.
+As a woman, I have never experienced sexual harassment or been made to feel uncomfortable because of my gender in any way in Morocco, unlike when I’ve travelled in Italy for instance.
 However, I am aware that many female tourists complain of harassment in the cities.

 I strongly believe in respecting local customs which means dressing appropriately.
 This is a Muslim society where the women are predominantly covered (not facially).
 As a tourist, I recommend wearing trousers or long skirts rather than short skirts or shorts and I always carry a scarf to drape over my shoulders.
 Many of the men in Morocco are good looking by western beauty standards and will tell you anything they think you want to hear.
 So I do advise single ladies to keep your wits about you and try to avoid situations where you may later feel vulnerable.

 If unwanted sexual harassment becomes a problem and you feel uncomfortable, respond how you would at home: shouting at the perpetrator or calling for help is perfectly acceptable and appropriate as this will shame them but also alert locals who will come to your assistance.